swtch1/too_many_strains/README.md

 go test -v ./... -tags=integration
 ```

-Integration tests will connect to a database for end-to-end testing.
+Integration tests will connect to a database to connect to.
 This can be fully fledged database
 server or a local test database in a container.
 A testing database will be created on the server
 and deleted after the tests are run.